 9. GUT PROBLEMS

-The fiber content in pumpkin seed’s, as in other high fiber foods, is extremely good for digestive health, and the gut in general.
-Fiber keeps the colon healthy, keeps everything running smoothly, and also helps to drag all the nasty toxins and impurities out of your system, all of which will contribute to a beautiful glowing complexion and weight loss.
+Fibre keeps the colon healthy and everything running smoothly.
+It also helps to drag all the nasty toxins and impurities out of your system; all of which will contribute to a beautiful glowing complexion and weight loss.

 10. EASY TO ADD INTO YOUR DIET

 Pumpkin seeds have the major benefit of being highly transportable for an on-the-go snack anytime, anywhere.